Georgia Milestones: Georgia’s New Standardized Test

 Comparison to Previous Assessments

-Students’ results on Georgia Milestones will be different from those they received on the CRCTs and EOCTs in several ways.
+Students’ results on Georgia Milestones will be different from those they received on the CRCT and EOCT in several ways.
 First, based on how well they master the course content standards, students will receive one of four performance levels.
 Previously, students received one of three levels.

 Second, Georgia Milestones includes a limited sample of nationally norm-referenced items that show how Georgia students are achieving relative to their national peers.
 These questions are for comparison purposes only and are not utilized in accountability metrics, such as course grades, student growth measures, and College and Career Ready Performance Index (CCRPI) scores.